Nerajno/React-Movie-App/README.md

-# Burble ~ Ongoing
+# Burble (Ongoing)
-A React-Based Simple Movie Search WebApp
+A React-Based Simple Movie Search WebApp. burble-5c404.web.app/

 ## Description
-A React movie app built following [Florin Pop's React Movie app](https://youtu.be/sZ0bZGfg_m4).
+A React movie app built following [Florin Pop's React Movie app](https://youtu.be/sZ0bZGfg_m4) tutorial adding new features.
 It uses reactBootstrap for buttons and forms, use theMovieDb api for movie info and search functionalities.
+A link to th

 Improvements include :
 - Link to Github repo.